alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-02.md

 ### 2.5 Build the executable with resources embedded.

-BUilding is the same as for part 1’s “Hello, world!” message box program, except that now you also need to specify the binary linker friendly resources file as a compiler or linker argument.
+Building is the same as for part 1’s “Hello, world!” message box program, except that now you also need to specify the binary linker friendly resources file as a compiler or linker argument.

 For completeness I now include also the earlier shown commands for generating that binary from an “.rc” resource script.